zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesDefaults.md

 ### ohlc
-The ohlc configuration options.
+The ohlc chart series options.
+Accepts all values supported by the series option.
-The default options for all ohlc series.
-For more details see the series options.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesDefaults`